rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 <hr class="section-divider">

 In conclusion, I hope the walkthrough about matrices applied in JavaScript was helpful to get started in the linear algebra in JavaScript or as foundation for machine learning in JavaScript.
 You can checkout the {{% a_blank "GitHub repository" "https://github.com/rwieruch/linear-algebra-matrix" %}} with executable matrix operations on the command line.
+If you like it, make sure to star it.